Silvertown Tunnel

-It is being promoted by Transport for London and will be delivered through a design, build, finance and maintain contract by the Riverlinx consortium.
-The tunnel is intended to reduce congestion through the Blackwall Tunnel and both tunnels will be tolled when it opens in 2025.
-The contract for construction was awarded in November 2019.
+Promoted by Transport for London, the tunnel was delivered through a design, build, finance and maintain contract by the Riverlinx consortium which was awarded in November 2019.
+The tunnel is intended to reduce congestion through the A102 Blackwall Tunnel.
+Both the Silvertown and Blackwall tunnels have been tolled since 7 April 2025.
+Charges apply between 06:00 and 22:00; it is free to use overnight.

-The tunnel will include dedicated lanes for heavy goods vehicles and buses, but it will not be accessible to walkers or cyclists.
-All future bus routes that will use the tunnel will be zero emission.
+The tunnel includes dedicated lanes for heavy goods vehicles, taxis, buses and coaches.
+Although there is no pedestrian or cycle access, a shuttle bus service for cyclists is now provided.
+All bus routes that use the tunnel are now zero emission.

 Route

-The design is for a twin-bore tunnel to connect the A1020 Silvertown Way/Lower Lea Crossing on the north side with the A102 road Blackwall Tunnel Approach on the south side, on an alignment similar to the Emirates Air Line cable car.
-Lane 1 will be dedicated to buses and goods vehicles over 7.5t, while lane 2 will be available for all traffic.
-The proposed tunnel would affect access to Thames Wharf station proposed as part of the Docklands Light Railway's London City Airport extension.
+A twin-bore tunnel connects the A1026 Silvertown Way/Lower Lea Crossing on the north side with the A102 road Blackwall Tunnel Approach on the south side, on an alignment similar to the London cable car.
+The left hand lane in the tunnel is restricted to only buses and goods vehicles over 7.5t, while the right hand lane is available for all traffic.